vecpsygrp/Technical-Assessment/README.md

   - Code documentation

 ## Submission Guidelines
-1. Please upload your codebase and APK (or IPA) build zipped to the OneDrive folder.
+1. Upload your codebase and compiled app (APK for Android or IPA for iOS) zipped to the OneDrive folder
-2. Include setup instructions in your README.md
+2. Include in your README.md:
+   - Setup instructions for running your project
+   - Brief explanation of your technology choices
+   - Any additional features or improvements you've implemented
-3. Prepare to demonstrate your app in an iOS/Android emulator
+3. Prepare to demonstrate your app in an appropriate emulator/simulator

 ## Evaluation Criteria
 - Code quality and organization